AndreiChertkov/tetradat/README.md

 ## Usage

 Run `python manager.py ARGS`, then see the outputs in the terminal and results in the `result` folder.
 Before starting the new calculation, you can completely delete or rename the `result` folder.
 A new `result` folder will be created automatically in this case.
+The calls with the following `ARGS` may be performed:

+- `python manager.py --task check --kind data --data imagenet`

+- `python manager.py --task check --kind model --data imagenet --model alexnet`

+- `python manager.py --task check --kind model --data imagenet --model vgg19`

 > To run the code on the cluster, we used the `zhores_run.sh` bash script (in this case, the console output will be saved in a file `zhores_out.txt`).